 This theory fit all too well with common Western perceptions of Shiite Islam as a more radical and innately hostile form of the religion.
 In response, the U.S. sent a naval task force to the Persian Gulf, hoping to keep Iran’s ambitions in check.
 Khomeini, on the other hand, publicly blamed the U.S. for the seizure of the Grand Mosque.
 As anti-American sentiment reached a fever pitch across the region, the U.S. Embassy in Islamabad, Pakistan, was overtaken by rioters and burned to the ground, killing four embassy workers.

 Ultimately, the Saudi government called upon France’s National Gendarmerie Intervention Group (GIGN), an elite counterterrorism and hostage rescue team.
 The GIGN quickly dispatched three high-ranking operatives on a top-secret mission to gas the rebels and reclaim the mosque.
-As non-Muslims, however, the French operatives were barred from entering the Grand Mosque; instead they provided training and equipment for the contingent of Saudi and Pakistani security forces that actually engaged in the fight.
-After a long and bloody battle (estimates of the death toll ranges from 250-1,000), Saudi Arabia finally managed to dislodge the rebels and reclaim the mosque.
+As non-Muslims, however, the French operatives were barred from entering the Grand Mosque; instead, they provided training and equipment for the contingent of Saudi and Pakistani security forces that actually engaged in the fight.
+After a long and bloody battle (estimates of the death toll range from 250 to 1,000), Saudi Arabia finally managed to dislodge the rebels and reclaim the mosque.

-The fifteen days of al-Otaibi’s control of the Grand Mosque, however, had far-reaching consequences.
-The Saudi monarchy reacted to the loss of face that resulted from its botched handling of the crisis by strictly enforcing Sharia law and handing over greater power to the ulama, or body of Islamic scholars, and religious conservatives.
-In this way, the siege of the Grand Mosque can be understood not only as as a major flection point in the development of modern Saudi society, but also as a major flection point in the development of modern global international relations.
+The 15 days of al-Otaibi’s control of the Grand Mosque, however, had far-reaching consequences.
+The Saudi monarchy reacted to the loss of face that resulted from its botched handling of the crisis by strictly enforcing Sharia law and handing over greater power to the ulama (body of Islamic scholars), and religious conservatives.
+In this way, the siege of the Grand Mosque can be understood not only as a major flection point in the development of modern Saudi society, but also in the development of modern international relations.